-A 16,000-seat Test Match Venue, a thriving event space and an established community hub
+A 16,000-seat Test Match Venue, a thriving event space, a very popular destination for school and group visits, plus an established community hub

 CLICK HERE for our stadium seating plan to help you choose where to sit at The SSE SWALEC on a match day